Oiranaru/Mirror-Dungeon-Randomiser/README.md

 ---

-### Saved teams
+### Saved teams and runs

-- Save the **current randomised team** with a custom name.
+- Save the **current randomised team** with a custom name, as well as randomised settings after they are generated.
-- View a saved team at any point (will overwrite the currently randomised team though, so be careful).
+- View a saved team or run settings at any point (will overwrite the currently randomised team or settings though, so be careful).

 ---